 \section{Related Work}

 When training Deep Neural Networks (DNN) in distributed settings, communication quickly becomes the bottleneck and synchronization overheads lead to diminishing returns as the number of workers increases.
 We briefly review asynchronous, local/periodic synchronization, and decentralized/gossip approaches, along with relevant convergence analyses.

 Asynchronous algorithms have a long history, starting from \citet{baudet1978asynchronous} (See \citet{bertsekas2015parallel} for an overview).
-One of the first papers to apply asynchronous updates to SGD was Hogwild! \citep{hogwild!} allows multiple processes to perform SGD without any locking mechanism. \citet{passm} proposed to partition the models parameters across the workers on the same device to perform SGD on the partitions, improving on Hogwild!
-These methods focused on centralized shared-memory settings. \citet{scaling_hogwild} decentralizes Hogwild! and PASSM+ to allow parameters or their partitions to be located on multiple devices and perform Local SGD \citep{localSGD} on them.
+One of the first papers to apply asynchronous updates to SGD was Hogwild! \citep{hogwild!}, which allowed multiple processes to perform SGD without any locking mechanism on shared memory.
+Later, \citet{passm} proposed PASSM and PASSM+, where they partition the model parameters across the workers on the same device to perform SGD on the partitions, improving on Hogwild!
+These methods focused on centralized shared-memory settings.

+\citet{scaling_hogwild} extended Hogwild! and PASSM+ to a decentralized setting, allowing parameters or their partitions to be located on multiple devices and perform Local SGD \citep{localSGD} on them.
 To correct for the delayed gradients, \citet{delay_compensation} proposed a method with a gradient approximation at the current parameters.
-Unlike these methods, we don't run multiple forward passes in parallel and don't need any gradient compensation scheme since layer-wise updates reduce parameter drift.
+Unlike these methods, we do not perform global averaging and do not need any gradient compensation scheme since layer-wise updates reduce parameter drift.